Kiumb1223/MyTrainer-Kiumb/Readme.md

 ----

-- For the purpose of  **fast training (36min or so) and relatively fair comparison** , my own model also **trains on half data  of MOT and tests on MOT17-half**.
+- For the purpose of  **fast training (36min or so) and relatively fair comparison** , my own model also **trains on half data  of MOT17 and tests on MOT17-half**.
 Besides, **max epoch is set to 40, batch size is set to 16, warmup iterations are set to 500**.
 - And **random seed is set to 3407 ** || **k is set to 2 **

 Here is the original quantitative results of my model without **any modification on model structure or the use of any data augmentation techniques**.